Hamiltonicity of doubly semi-equivelar maps on the torus: Hamiltonicity of doubly semi-equivelar maps on the torus

 Without loss of generality, suppose that the quadrangular faces are incident on $Q_1$.
-In $R_2$, let there are $j$ cycles, as shown in Figure 3.1.3, 3.1.4, which are homologous to $Q_1$ along $P$.
+In $R_2$, let there are $j$ cycles, as shown in Fig. 4.1.3 and Fig. 4.1.4, which are homologous to $Q_1$ along $P$.
 Since length$(Q_1) = i$ and the number of horizontal cycles along $P$ is $j$.
 So, we denote $R_{2}$ by $(i,j)$ representation.
-To reconstruct the map $M$ from its $(i, j)$ representation, one gets a natural way of identification of the vertical cycle of $R_2$, but identification of the horizontal cycle generally needs some shifting so that the lower horizontal cycle is identified with the upper horizontal cycle.
+To reconstruct the map $M^r$ from its $(i, j)$ representation, one gets a natural way of identification of the vertical cycle of $R_2$, but identification of the horizontal cycle generally needs some shifting so that the lower horizontal cycle is identified with the upper horizontal cycle.
 Suppose $k$ is such shifting, $i.e.$, $k+1$ is the starting vertex of the upper horizontal cycle.
-This gives another representation say $M(i, j, k)$ representation of the $(i, j)$ representation of $M$.
-For detailed description, see [\cite{YoTi(2020)}, P. 5].
+This gives another representation say $M^r(i, j, k)$ representation of the $(i, j)$ representation of $M^r$.
+The admissible relations among $i, j, k$ of the $M^r(i,j,k)$ is given in Lemma \ref{l4.1.3}.